orvi-tmp/learning-c-with-pebble/chapter10.md

 With this declaration, the constant `January` will be represented with the integer `10`, `February` with `20`, `March` with `100`, `April` with 200, `May` with `201`, `June` with `202`, `July` with `203`, etc.  When there is not a specific assignment, the compiler will assign a value that is 1 greater than the previous value.
 Without any specifications, the first value in the constant list has the value 0.

 There are other issues with enums.
-TOO BIG (http://stackoverflow.com/questions/17125505/what-makes-a-better-constant-in-c-a-macro-or-an-enum)
+First, because enums are, in fact, integers, enums are signed.
+When they must work with unsigned types, enums will not work.
+Second, because enums are integers, the actual values assigned to enums are limited to integer values (not, for example, float or long types).

 > **Enums or Macros?**
 >